Sexual Harassment Policy

 • Insults or taunts of a sexual nature.

-• Intrusive questions or statements about your private life.
+• Intrusive questions or statements about your private life eg "Do you have a boyfriend?
+Where is he?"

-• Displaying posters, magazines, or screen savers of a sexual nature.
+• Displaying posters or magazines, or showing people pictures on your phone that are of a sexual nature.

-• Sending sexually explicit emails or text messages.
+• Sending sexually explicit emails, messages, or texts.

 • Accessing sexually explicit internet sites.